morden35/openstates-scrapers/README.md

 ### LegDetail

 Each Senator and Representative has a 'detail' page, which contains more information that we'd like to scrape and add to our data model.
-The LegDetail class takes in the ScrapePerson object and adds the following attributes to the ScrapePerson object: image, capitol address, captiol phone, capitol fax, district address, district phone, district fax, and email.
+The LegDetail class takes in the ScrapePerson object and adds the following attributes to the object: image, capitol address, captiol phone, capitol fax, district address, district phone, district fax, and email.

 Example 'detail' page: https://ilga.gov/senate/Senator.asp?GA=102&MemberID=2886